Trial over Georgia's restrictive abortion law to begin - NewsBreak

 The state has argued that the Roe decision itself was wrong and the Supreme Court ruling wiped it out of existence.

 In August, McBurney rejected a request by the plaintiffs to immediately block the abortion law while the lawsuit was pending, though he stressed that decision did not touch on the merits of the case.
-Earlier this month, he denied a request by state officials to postpone the trial.
+Earlier this month, he denied a request by state officials to postpone the trial, which he will decide, not a jury.